pallerray1/Chicago-Crime/README.md

 ## Executive Summary

 To gather and use data to make informed decisions, guide behavior, and improve outcomes  --  whether for an individual or an institution -- is the raison d'etre for data science.
+The historical images of Al Capone to the current rendering of "Chi-raq" makes for a highly charged atmosphere, with openings to inflame emotions or distort realities.
+The use of reason, science, and an exploratory spirit to dive into volumes of raw crime data to hopefully (but without guarantees) extract meaningful insights was the motivating driver.